vytas7/falcon-asgi-example/README.rst

 Disclaimer
 ----------

-Needless to say, the showcased recipes are **not production ready** (yet) as this tutorial builds upon Falcon branches/PRs which are still undergoing heavy development.
+Needless to say, the recipes showcased below are **not production ready** (yet) as this tutorial builds upon Falcon branches/PRs which are still undergoing heavy development.

 First Steps